paezha/Reproducible-Research-Workflow/Session 7 Creating R packages and documenting data/Session_7_Notes.md

 install.packages("PATH/packr_0.1.0.tar.gz", repos = NULL, type = "source")
 ```

-As an alternative, you can install from GitHub:
+As an alternative, you can install the package directly from GitHub:
 ```
+devtools::install_github("paezha/Reproducible-Research-Workflow/Session 7 Creating R packages and documenting data/packr")
 ```

 If you succeeded in installing the package, you can proceed to load it now: